 Users of lasers are required to complete the laser safety training provided by EHS before beginning work with lasers, to follow written operating procedures, to perform all work in a safe manner and use approved personal protective equipment.
 Users are also responsible for reporting to the supervisor any unusual or unsafe condition they discover with the laser, and for suspending work with that laser until the unsafe condition is rectified.
 The user is responsible for immediately informing the supervisor in the event of any exposure to the laser.

 Supervisors are strongly encouraged to consult with EHS as early as possible prior to ordering or installing any laser equipment.
 EHS can provide useful information concerning appropriate safety features, suitability of installation location and the safe operation of the equipment.
-All lasers owned or operated by PSU are required to be registered with EHS.
+All class 3B and 4 lasers owned or operated by PSU are required to be registered with EHS.
 This includes, but is not limited to, any instrument maintained in storage or donated to the University.

 Transferring a device to another supervisor within the University requires a safety evaluation at the new location and the new supervisor's laser safety training status.
 Lasers being transferred, donated, or sold to another institution, company, or individual, requires prior notification to EHS.Supervisors shall also inform EHS when a system is permanently removed from service and is to be either disposed of or used for parts.